dart-lang/dart-docker/README.md

 RUN dart compile exe bin/server.dart -o /server

 # Build minimal serving image from AOT-compiled `/server` and
-# the pre-built AOT-runtime from `/runtime/` from build stage.
+# required system libraries from `/runtime/` from the build stage.
 FROM scratch
 COPY --from=build /runtime/ /
 COPY --from=build /server /bin/